trannguyenhan/Resi/README.md

 * [A scalable, commodity data center network architecture](http://ccr.sigcomm.org/online/files/p63-alfares.pdf), Mohammad Al-Fares, Alexander Loukissas, Amin Vahdat.
-  - In this paper, the authors adopt a fat-tree topology to interconnect commodity Ethernet switches, with two-level routing table and some algorithms of flow control in order to improve the throughput of data center network
+  - In this paper, the authors adopt a fat-tree topology to interconnect commodity Ethernet switches, with two-level routing table and some algorithms of flow control in order to improve the throughput of data center network.
   - They conducted experiments with a 4-port fat-tree, using 10 physical machines to set up this virtual network.
-On each machine, there is a Click to perform packet routing tasks
+On each machine, there is a Click to perform packet routing tasks.
+  - Each host generates packet with speed 96 Mbps.
+The uplinks from the pod switches to the core switch are bandwwidth-limited to 106,67 Mbps and all other links are limited to 96 Mbps.
+  - They run five times on an experiemt and the simulation time is 1 minute.

 <hr>